Dwood15/node-blessed/README.md

 ![node-blessed](https://raw.githubusercontent.com/chjj/node-blessed/master/img/v0.1.0-3.gif)

-node-blessed is over 16,000 lines of code and terminal goodness.
+Blessed is over 16,000 lines of code and terminal goodness.
 It's completely implemented in javascript, and its goal consists of two things:

 1. Reimplement ncurses entirely by parsing and compiling terminfo and termcap,